speedrunners-ist/devops-tutorial/tutorial/add-plugin/add-plugin.md

 Use `Ctrl+C` to exit the logs.

-Click the `next` button below to formally complete the tutorial.
+Click the `Next` button below to formally complete the tutorial.